AdWords features in DS

 - Geo bid adjustments

 - Campaign Target Network

 - Device Target

-- Ad Rotation: Optimize for clicks and Rotate evenly values
+- Ad Rotation: Optimize for clicks, Optimize for conversions, Rotate indefinitely, and Rotate evenly

 - Ad Delivery Method